Close Menu

 Easy appetizers set up in a creative way encourage mingling and general grazing over the course of the book club event.

-• Pick a selection of wine and cheese based on the country in which the story is set.
+- Pick a selection of wine and cheese based on the country in which the story is set.
 For example, if the characters reside in France, consider serving Champagne or a Bordeaux wine.
 How about a deliciously creamy Brie cheese or even a super rich blue cheese?
 Add in a crusty loaf of French bread, sliced fruit and comb honey, and be transported to the Parisian countryside.

 Planning a menu and decorations in a perfect world takes a week or two of prep time.
 If you’re pressed for time, there are online resources where you can quickly order festive cheese and sausage assortments with extra treats added in.
 Put out a variety of cheeses and cheese spreads, cured meats, dried fruit, mixed nuts, dreamy chocolates, and even a jar of preserves!
+No treat is off-limits.

 If you really want to wow your group, try something out of the ordinary by pairing cheese with chocolate.
 You and your book club members will be raving about the unique flavor combinations all night long.

-Three Rules for Pairing Wine and Cheese
+Basic Rules for Pairing Wine and Cheese

-You can serve any wine that you like to go with cheese, but there are professionals who have spent countless hours researching the nuances of wine and cheese to find the perfect match.
+- Acidity Matters: Higher acidity in wine can help cut through the richness of cheese, cleansing your palate between bites.
+This is especially useful when pairing with fatty or creamy cheeses.
 In general, white wines are easier to pair with many styles of cheese because they are not as high in the tannins (compounds found in grape skins) that help give reds their intensity.

 An online cheese and wine pairing guide is an invaluable resource for helping you select the perfect bottles of wine with the cheeses you choose for the party.
 This chart provides suggestions for wines, beers, spirits and foods that taste best with a wide range of cheeses.